Configure Campaign to leverage powerful marketing campaign automation capabilities.

 Query your targeted recipients with a Query activity.

-For more information on the Query activity, refer to the Query page in Campaign Classic V7 documentation.
+For more information on the Query activity, refer to this page.

 From the Targeting tab, add a Change data source activity and double-click it to select Default data source.

 The working table, which contains the result of your query, is then moved to the default PostgreSQL database.

 Add another Change data source activity to switch back to the Cloud database.